bestkb/ABM_py/ODD/ODD.md

 * `check_land`
   Ask households to check to see if their land has been impacted in the case of an environmental shock.
+If a household's land is impacted, then their wealth experiences a stochastic decrease, and their land productivity goes to zero.

 * `migrate`
   Households select a potential migrant from their set of individual